ECasio/kyma/docs/02-get-started/02-deploy-expose-function.md

----
-title: Deploy and expose a Function
+# Deploy and expose a Function
----

 Now that you've installed Kyma, let's deploy your first Function.
 We'll call it `hello-world`.